Fall is an Incredible Season in Minnesota

 - The St. Croix Scenic Byway

 We love checking out new breweries, and we really love sitting on a patio, grabbing a snack from a food truck, and trying a flight of new beers or ciders.
-Also, a lot of breweries have fire pits to keep you warm as the cold weather rolls in.
-Some of our favorite breweries with great outdoor seating areas:
+A lot of breweries have fire pits to keep you warm as the cold weather rolls in.
+Some of our favorite patios and rooftops are the Hewing Hotel in Minneapolis, Imminent Brewing in Northfield and Bald Man Brewing in Eagan.

-Museums are great year-round, but they can be an especially great fall event on those cold days.
+Museums are great year-round, but they can be an especially great fall activity on those cold windy days.
 Some of the museums we visit most often are the Museum of Russian Art and the Minneapolis Institute of Art.
-Both have great exhibits that are always regularly updated.
+Both have great exhibits that are updated regularly.
 We also really love the Minnesota Marine Art Museum in Winona, which has Monet, Van Gogh, underwater photography, and furniture from the Titanic.